john-org/2-react-Intro/readme.md

 ## DEMO Children

 React includes children as a property.
+I.e:

 ```js
 // Note: this structure is simplified